Planning a bathroom routine with a disability – Showerbuddy Pty Ltd

 Designing a schedule for in the bathroom

 The schedule is something that provides a sense of control and reliability for families navigating a mobility impairment.
-A schedule usually pertains to the morning and night routines – other trips to the bathrooms are less dependendable, although even these may start to present as patterns for carers.
+A schedule usually pertains to the morning and night routines – other trips to the bathrooms are less dependable, although even these may start to present as patterns for carers.

 The schedule for bathroom use isn’t only useful for the individual to have confidence in their day routine, but also helps the rest of the household plan their own bathroom use accordingly.
 It’s understandable that a mobility impaired person’s bathroom routine may take longer than others in the household, so scheduling this at a time where the other family members aren’t left having to rush is optimal.
 The OT and family will often work together to agree on a time that works best for the mobility impaired individual and the rest of the household.